In January 2019 we re-designed our ward structures at University Hospital around a geographic ward model that

 Emphasis on outcomes

 We saw early successes with geographic wards.
 Teams had new opportunities to get to know nurses better and have in person discussions with consultants on rounds.
-We also developed standardized interdisciplinary communication and workflow including daily interprofessional team huddles.
+We developed standardized interdisciplinary communication and workflow including daily interprofessional team huddles.

 However, we are not afraid to tackle difficult problems.
 Changes like this are considered complex service